from small one page howto to huge articles all in one place

 NOTES

-The affinity mask is actually a per-thread attribute that can be adjusted independently for each of the threads in a thread group.
+The affinity mask is a per-thread attribute that can be adjusted independently for each of the threads in a thread group.
 The value returned from a call to gettid(2) can be passed in the argument pid.
-Specifying pid as 0 will set the attribute for the current thread, and passing the value returned from a call to getpid(2) will set the attribute for the main thread of the thread group.
+Specifying pid as 0 will set the attribute for the calling thread, and passing the value returned from a call to getpid(2) will set the attribute for the main thread of the thread group.
+(If you are using the POSIX threads API, then use pthread_setaffinity_np(3) instead of sched_setaffinity().)

 A child created via fork(2) inherits its parent's CPU affinity mask.
 The affinity mask is preserved across an execve(2).